bijay-gh/face_emotion_embedding/README.md

 If you use this code, please cite as
 G. K. Mishra and B. Ghimire, "Typing with emotions: Emotion Embedding in text apps," TechRxiv, Aug.
 2, 2025.
 DOI: 10.36227/techrxiv.175416003.30236370/v1

-For the concept, please cite the original Swin Transformer and
+For the concept, please cite the original Swin Transformer and SAM papers.

 ## License